UlinProject/snapmaker-original/README.md

 ### Physical
 A thick aluminum plate on which the modular guides are located.
 The modular guides are based on a stepper motor + rigid coupling + four-way trapezoidal shaft, on top of the guide there is a thin aluminum plate with a conventional limit switch.
 The guides used are absolutely identical to the guides along the X, Y, Z axes, the order of connection to the motherboard determines the belonging of the guide to the desired axis.
 The moving carriage is held by openbuilds rollers.

+<b>An anti-play system is present on each axle; the anti-play system operates on the basis of a classic spring.</b>
+<b>If you are planning to modify the axes, I recommend starting with the Z-axis thrust bearing (F5-12M 5x12x4), as this is a high-load axis.</b>

 #### Accuracy
 The design features of the printer and the trapezoid shaft in the guides in combination with the "oak" a4988 should have shown good results, the manufacturer himself assures the accuracy of 50-300 microns.
 I calibrate each thread for accuracy and enter the data into the slicer, measuring with a caliper with a resolution of 0.01 mm and an error of 0.02 mm.
 In general, I get: